 Little time passed before Memorial Stadium was expanded.
 In 1925, the east and west grandstands were extended to the south end zone.
 Two years later, stands on the north side of the field were constructed, giving Memorial Stadium its horseshoe shape, seating 35,000.
 The next expansion was 35 years later, when the west side grandstands were expanded and a new press box was constructed.
 In 1965, the stands on the east side were expanded, allowing 51,500 fans to watch Jayhawk games.
 In the 1970s, Astroturf replaced the grass field and Memorial Stadium underwent structural repairs including the press box being renovated.
 The stadium acquired its current capacity of 50,250 after the bleachers in the south end zone were removed and replaced with permanent stands in 1992.
 The latest renovation project occurred prior to the 1999 season, when a new press box with 36 luxury suites was constructed and a new video/scoreboard was placed in the south end zone.
 Prior to the 2009 season, Fieldturf was installed at Memorial Stadium.
-In September 2009 Kansas announced plans for a $315 million renovation for Memorial Stadium.
+In September 2017 Kansas unveiled plans for a $315 million renovation for Memorial Stadium.
 This project includes the addition of an indoor football practice facility, enclosing the stadium in the south endzone with premium seating, improvements to the west side grandstand including the renovation o the suite tower, new video boards in the north endzone and expanded concourses.
 Construction is planned to begin following the 2018 season.
 Future plans include renovating the north side of the stadium.